kethinov/nw.js-app-template/README.md

 ===

 - Mac: open `dev/mac/start.command`.
+- Linux: open `dev/linux/start.sh`.

 Build an app executable for distribution
 ===

 - Mac: open `dev/mac/build.command`.
 Fully-built .app files will be located in the `build` directory.
+- Linux: open `dev/linux/build.sh`. *This is a work in progress.
+Not fully functional yet.*

 Customizing your app
 ===